-- (a) The agency shall monitor the implementation of the elements of the congestion management program.
-At least biennially, the agency shall determine if the county and cities are conforming to the congestion management program, including, but not limited to, all of the following: - (1) Consistency with the levels of service and performance standards, except as provided in subdivisions (b) and (c). - (2) Adoption and implementation of a trip reduction and travel demand ordinance. - (3) Adoption and implementation of a program to analyze the impacts of land use decisions, including the estimate of the costs associated with mitigating these impacts. - (b) (1) A city or county may designate individual deficient segments or intersections which do not meet the established level of service standards if, prior to the designation, at a noticed public hearing, the city or county has adopted a deficiency plan which shall include all of the following: - (A) An analysis of the causes of the deficiency. - (B) A list of improvements necessary for the deficient segment or intersection to maintain the minimum level of service otherwise required and the estimated costs of the improvements.
+- (a) The agency15 shall monitor the implementation of the elements of the congestion management program.
+At least biennially, the agency shall determine if the county and cities are conforming to the congestion management program, including, but not limited to, all of the following: - (1) Consistency with the levels of service and performance standards, except as provided in subdivisions (b) and (c). - (2) Adoption and implementation of a trip reduction and travel demand ordinance. - (3) Adoption and implementation of a program to analyze the impacts of land use decisions, including the estimate of the costs associated with mitigating these impacts. - (b) (1) A city or county may designate individual deficient segments or intersections which do not meet the established level of service standards if, prior to the designation, at a noticed public hearing, the city or county has adopted a deficiency plan which shall include all of the following: - (A) An analysis of the causes of the deficiency. - (B) A list of improvements necessary for the deficient segment or intersection to maintain the minimum level of service otherwise required and the estimated costs of the improvements. - (C) A list of improvements, programs, or actions, and estimates of costs that will (i) measurably improve the level of service of the system, as defined in subdivision (b) of Section 65089, and (ii) contribute to significant improvements in air quality, such as improved public transit service and facilities, improved non-motorized transportation facilities, high occupancy vehicle facilities, and transportation control measures.
+The air quality management district or the air pollution control district shall establish and periodically revise a list of approved improvements, programs, and actions which meet the scope of this paragraph.
+If an improvement program or action is on the approved list and has not yet been fully implemented, it shall be deemed to contribute to significant improvements in air quality.
+If an improvement program or action is not on the approved list, it will not be implemented unless approved by the local air quality management district or air pollution control district.

-&lt;sup>15In San Mateo County, C/CAG is the agency referred to in the statute.
+15In San Mateo County, C/CAG is the agency referred to in the statute.